Summary: All small and midsized business (SMB) owners need to become familiar with the most common types of social engineering used by hackers.

 Cybercrime has become increasingly more diverse and pervasive.
 Every year, the potential target landscape grows, and hackers create new ways to attack unsuspecting users.
 As a result, everyone needs to learn about the kinds of cybercrimes out there and how to spot them.

 Phishing is the most common cyberattack employed by hackers.
 Cybercriminals use various methods to trick users into giving them access to their personal information.
-Usually, hackers impersonate well-known, trusted websites or fake social media profiles to attract their prey.
-By mimicking the appearance of the “real” website, unsuspecting victims are more likely to trust the fake one’s security.
+Usually, hackers impersonate well-known, trusted websites or fake social-media profiles to attract their prey.
+By mimicking the appearance of the “real” website, criminals convince victims to trust a fake site’s security.
 Often, a special offer will lure the user into filling out forms or updating personal information.
 On the low end, the successful cybercriminals gain the user’s name and address.
 At their worst, phishing websites can have malware scripts that grab personal info, including banking information, without the user filling out anything.

-Small businesses’ cyberattacks are generally made by hackers pretending to be the businesses’ vendors.
+Small businesses’ cyberattacks are generally launched by hackers pretending to be vendors.
 Unfortunately, some of them are so difficult to spot that even someone who is tech-savvy might miss the signs of a scam.
 Here are some simple ways to protect against phishing attacks:

 The best advice to guard against phishing is to pay close attention and always think before you click.

-Internet Fraud is another form of cyberattack.
-Almost everyone has heard of the “Nigerian Scam.”
-This type of scam is generally a request for money or banking information, pre-dates emails and was originally executed via phone calls and faxes.
-But the advent of the Internet allowed for massive, widespread distribution with just a couple of clicks.
+Internet fraud is another type of cybercrime.
+Almost everyone has heard of the “Nigerian Prince Scam.”
+This type of scam is generally a request for money or banking information.
+It pre-dates emails and was originally executed via phone calls and faxes.
+But the advent of the internet allowed for massive, widespread distribution with just a couple of clicks.
 If a stranger contacts you about a financial scheme, you can be confident they are attempting to scam you.
 Delete the communication without reply.

-Intellectual Property Theft, another common cybercrime, comes in many forms.
+Intellectual property theft, another common type of cybercrime, comes in many forms.
 For example, the hacker might pirate content (data, music and other media), create and sell counterfeit goods or infringe upon a registered patent.
 This type of scam is not readily visible and can take a long time to discover.

-Identity Theft is one of the most dangerous cyberattacks.
-There are two main types of Identity Theft: Impersonation and Monetary Fraud.
-Impersonation usually involves the user’s basic contact information, such as name and address.
+Identity theft is one of the most dangerous cyberattacks.
+There are two main types of identity theft: impersonation and monetary fraud.
+Impersonation usually involves misusing the user’s basic contact information, such as name and address.
 Monetary fraud occurs when the hacker has gained access to passwords, banking and credit card information.
 The best way to avoid identity theft is to avoid sharing private data and personal information as much as possible.

 Ransomware is increasingly popular with cybercriminals.
 It is a type of malware that encrypts a victim's files, making it impossible to access them.
 The hacker then demands a ransom.
 Generally, when the ransom payment has been transmitted to the attackers, they will provide a decryption key to allow the victims to restore access to their data.